arpitjain2602/face-recognition/README.md

 # face-recognition
-Implements One Shot Learning via Siamese Network
+Implements Siamese Neural Network for One Shot Image Recognition